open-mmlab/mmdetection/README.md

 A brand new version of **MMDetection v3.0.0rc5** was released in 26/12/2022:

 - Support [RTMDet](https://arxiv.org/abs/2212.07784) instance segmentation models.
+The technical report of RTMDet is on [arxiv](https://arxiv.org/abs/2212.07784)
-- Support SSHContextModule in paper [SSH: Single Stage Headless Face Detector](https://arxiv.org/abs/1708.03979).
+- Support SSHContextModule in paper [SSH: Single Stage Headless Face Detector](https://arxiv.org/abs/1708.03979)
-- Support instance segmentation algorithm [CondInst](https://arxiv.org/abs/2003.05664).

 Find more new features in [3.x branch](https://github.com/open-mmlab/mmdetection/tree/3.x).
 Issues and PRs are welcome!